 Nationally, Al/AN suffer a disproportionate burden of diabetes.
-Among Al/AN living in the combined service area, 9.2% have been told by a doctor that they have diabetes compared to 8.6% of the general population.
-Given the limitations of the survey method the magnitude of the diabetes burden among Al/AN reported through BRFSS is likely an underestimate.
+Among Al/AN living in the combined service area, 17.4% have been told by a doctor that they have diabetes compared to 6.9% of the general population.

 With diagnosis of diabetes comes the additional cost of managing the disease.
 According to the American Diabetes Association, people with diabetes, on average, have medical expenditures that are 2.3 times higher than those without diabetes.